hsorlie/Teaching/README.md

 Not much here at the moment, but I suppose it's a place to grow.

-*UPDATE october 6th, 2020: My employer recently cancelled their Panopto license, and as a result my videos are not online anymore.
+*UPDATE october 6th, 2020: My employer recently cancelled their Panopto license, and as a result two of my videos are not online anymore.
 I'm aware of the broken links.
 I have made sure I have the raw video files, and as soon as I have a little time to spare I plan to edit them from scratch and put them on Vimeo or something.
 We apologize for the inconvenience.*

 1. Currently preparing a workshop on **Collaborative writing with papaja in R**, to be held in late february.
 Materials [in this folder](/papaja_workshop), as they are developed.
 (Update: This workshop was held, and turned out to be a lot of fun!
 I intend to clean up the materials in this folder as soon as I find the time, so they are more easy to re-use for another workshop, either held by me or someone else.)